How much does a HVAC technician make?

 The hands-on experience gained during apprenticeships serves as a touchstone for technicians, allowing them to troubleshoot, repair, and install with the confidence born of tangible encounters with HVAC challenges.

-Many HVAC technicians kickstart their careers through apprenticeship programs, which often combine classroom instruction with hands-on training.
+Many HVAC technicians begin their careers through apprenticeship programs, which often combine classroom instruction with hands-on training.
 These programs, typically lasting 3 to 5 years, provide a holistic understanding of HVAC systems.

 On-the-job training further hones skills, as technicians troubleshoot, repair, and install under the guidance of experienced mentors.